telerik/kendo-ui-core/docs/aspnet-mvc/helpers/map/overview.md

     // Put this after your Kendo Map for ASP.NET MVC declaration
     <script>
     $(function() {
-        // Notice that the Name() of the mao is used to get its client-side instance var map = $("#map").data("kendoMap");
+        // Notice that the Name() of the map is used to get its client-side instance var map = $("#map").data("kendoMap");
     });
     </script>